mayconrpgm/mondrian_doc_gen/README.md

 You need to have the Python library `lxml` installed.

 ## Usage
+The usage is rather simple, all you have to do is call the script python ` mondrian_doc_gen.py` passing the following parameters:

+### _--schema_file_, -s
+The path to the mondrian schema xml file.

+### _--output_dir_, -o
+The path to the directory where the documentation file will be recorded.
+The name of the documentation file will be documentation_\<schema file name without the extension\>.html.

+Find below an example to create a documetation for the schema file **steelwheels.mondrian.xml** and outputting it to the **output** directory:

+`python mondrian_doc_gen.py -s "steelwheels.mondrian.xml" -o "output/"`

 ## Limitations
 - The parser doesn't handle join clauses inside dimension definitions.